-Royal Educational Centre is support to failures through NIOS Board The national institute of open schooling nios and failed students pass kare isi saal apna saal bachayaye in kanpur Uttar Pradesh
+Royal Educational Centre is support to failures through NIOS Board and now new batches is going to start last date of registration 30 June 2017 The national institute of open schooling nios and failed students pass kare isi saal apna saal bachayaye in kanpur Uttar Pradesh

 Two institutions in the educational space - the National Institute of Open Schooling (formerly called the National Open School) and the Centre for Learning .